 Chief Innovation Officer

-Michael first joined EDT in 2007, helping to develop and maintain the EDT software platform with his development prowess.
-Since then he has taken various management roles in legal, tech and primary industries, leading the development and solution architecture for QuartileOne, Rio Tinto and Nu legal.
-Returning to EDT in 2019 as CTO.
+Michael first joined EDT in 2007, helping to develop and maintain the EDT software platform.
+He worked in management roles in the legal, tech, and primary industries, leading the development and solution architecture for QuartileOne, Rio Tinto, and Nu Legal.
+Michael returned to EDT in 2019 as CTO.

 Michael is also an accomplished chef, which was his first career.
 During his spare time, he loves supporting his sons’ football teams and taking them on outback adventures.

-Dr. Paul Hunter
+Dr Paul Hunter

 Chief Data Scientist

-Dr. Allison Stanfield
+Dr Allison Stanfield